 As always, our millions of members across the UK help decide which campaigns we work on and we’re guided by our values when selecting new campaigns.
 So if our membership loves the campaign and it fits our values, we’ll work hard to win.

-If you are an organisation and would like more information about working in partnership with 38 Degrees please contact Holly Maltby a campaigner at 38 Degrees at firstname.lastname@example.org.
+If you are an organisation and would like more information about working in partnership with 38 Degrees please contact Holly Maltby at 38 Degrees at firstname.lastname@example.org.

 Here’s what others have said about working with 38 Degrees: